 We will use the information and ideas received in several ways:

-- Input will be synthesized to inform a virtual workshop in September 2020.
-The workshop will include invited representatives of a cross-section of the Arctic research community, including Indigenous community members, federal employees, Alaska state agencies, and nonprofit and private sector representatives.
-They will develop the draft framework and goals for the next Arctic Research Plan, which will then be presented to the Principals for their consideration.
+- Input was synthesized to inform a virtual workshop in September 2020.
+The workshop included invited representatives of a cross-section of the Arctic research community, including Indigenous community members, federal employees, Alaska state agencies, and nonprofit and private sector representatives.
+Participants worked together to identify recommended priority areas and foundational activities for the next Arctic Research Plan.

-- The federal drafting team will use the public input comments, outcomes from the workshop discussion, and guidance from the Principals to ensure they have robust information to shape the text of the first draft of the next plan.
+- Federal drafting teams will use the public input comments, outcomes from the workshop discussion, and guidance from the Principals to ensure they have robust information to shape the text of the first draft of the next plan.

 What other materials will inform the drafting of the next Arctic Research Plan?

-We have drafted additional documents to inform the virtual plan development workshop in September:
+Additional documents were drafted to inform the virtual plan development workshop in September: